 Both the respondent and complainant may appeal the decision of the Hearing Panel.
 However, the following threshold must be met to qualify for appeal:

-iii.
-The sanctions fall outside the range typically imposed for this offense, or for the cumulative conduct record of the respondent;
+- The sanctions fall outside the range typically imposed for this offense, or for the cumulative conduct record of the respondent.

 The Appeals Board

-The Title IX Coordinator shall issue a written acknowledgement of the Appeal to the complainant and respondent, within 48 hours of the appeal.
-The Title IX Coordinator will then convene the Appeals Board, and it shall review any legitimate appeal within five (5) business days of the submitted appeal.
+The Title IX Coordinator will issue a written acknowledgment of the Appeal to the complainant and respondent by email within 48 hours of the appeal.
+The Title IX Coordinator will then notify the Appeals Board Chair.
+The Chair will convene the Appeals Board, and they will review the appeal and submit a written response in a timely manner.

 The Appeals Board will consist of three (3) members of the Title IX Council, including the Vice President of Diversity and Inclusion.
-The Vice President of Diversity and Inclusion shall act as the Chair of the Appeals Board.
+The Vice President of Diversity and Inclusion will serve as the Chair of the Appeals Board.
 No member of the Appeals Board may be the same as the members of the Hearing Panel who heard the original complaint.
-The decision on appeal must be unanimous among all members.
+The decision on the appeal must be unanimous among all members.
 No member of the Appeals Board may abstain.

 The Appeals Board will render a decision applying the following principles:

-b.
-Appeals are not intended to be full re-hearing of the complaint.
+- Appeals are not intended to be a full rehearing of the complaint.
 In most cases, appeals are confined to a review of the written documentation or record of the formal or informal resolution, and pertinent documentation regarding the grounds for appeal.
-Appeals granted based on new evidence shall be remanded to the original Hearing Panel or to the Title IX Coordinator for reconsideration.
+Appeals granted based on new evidence will be remanded to the original Hearing Panel or to the Title IX Coordinator for reconsideration.

-c.
-Sanctions imposed are implemented immediately unless the Hearing Panel or Title IX Coordinator (or designee) stays the implementation, pending outcome of the appeal.
+- Sanctions imposed are implemented immediately unless the Hearing Panel or Title IX Coordinator (or designee) stays the implementation, pending the outcome of the appeal.

-f.
-After an appeal is decided, the outcome is final; further appeal is impermissible.
+- After an appeal is decided, the outcome is final.
+Further appeal is impermissible.